21 June 2026

 a lovely only when young

-1. Apart from mosquitoes, ants, and termites, each of which is dealt with in a separate chapter, there are other wild animals that should be prevented from entering the houses.
-These are mainly mice and rats, snakes, and the Tokay gecko (Gekko gecko), ตุ๊กแกบ้าน (tukae ban) in Thai.
+1. In addition to the separate chapters on mosquitoes, ants, and termites, it is also important to consider other wild animals that should be prevented from entering houses.
+These include mice and rats, snakes, and the Tokay gecko (Gekko gecko), ตุ๊กแกบ้าน (tukae ban) in Thai.

-2. The only way to keep these animals outside is to keep the doors or mosquito-screen doors closed, and windows or mosquito-screen windows closed.
-Usually, all houses get sufficient air circulation if the mosquito-screen doors are closed but the doors open.
-Never keep both open if you are not in the room or not nearby.
+2. The only way to keep these animals out is to keep doors or mosquito-screen doors closed, and windows or mosquito-screen windows closed.
+Never leave doors and windows open when you are not in the room or nearby.

 4. Not uncommon inhabitants of the interior of houses are spiders and the Asian house gecko (Hemidactylus frenatus), จิ้งจก (ching chok) in Thai.
-Both are not dearly loved animals, they don't cause any harm, and are useful in eating small insects, but provide an unwanted legacy.
+Both these animals are not dearly loved; they don't cause any harm and are useful in consuming small insects, but they provide an unwanted legacy, so they are simply viewed as a nuisance.

-5. At Baan Sammi, we never saw or met monitor lizards, neither on land nor in water.
-Snakes are found in many different habitats across Thailand.
-You will rarely encounter a snake as it will flee as you approach.
-Many snakes can swim, some snakes live near ponds, and some can stay in the inland water, but the latter, as far as we know, are not dangerous to humans.
-In the vicinity of water we saw only one species, Enhydris enhydris (Rainbow Water Snake), งูปลา (ngu pla), but only rarely, maybe once a year.
+5. At Baan Sammi, we never saw monitor lizards, neither on land nor in water.
+Snakes are present in different habitats, but you will rarely encounter a snake as it will flee as you approach.
+Many snakes can swim, some snakes live near ponds, and some can stay in inland waters, but the latter, as far as we know, are not dangerous to humans.
+In the vicinity of water, we rarely saw only one species, Enhydris enhydris (Rainbow Water Snake), งูปลา (ngu pla), which is mildly venomous.
+Another snake that can occasionally be spotted in the branches of bushes and in timber-framed structures is Chrysopelea ornata (Golden Tree Snake), งูเขียวพระอินทร์ (ngu khio phra in).
+It is also mildly venomous and harmless to humans..

-6. If you work in a natural garden in dense vegetation, there are actually only two animal species that are unpleasant to dangerous.
-These are colonies of red ants (Solenopsis species, Fire Ant), as well as nests of wasps.
+6. If you work in a natural garden in dense vegetation, there are only two types of animals that are unpleasant to dangerous.
+These are colonies of red ants (Solenopsis species, Fire Ant), and nests of wasps.
 You will hardly come across these animals in the designed private gardens.

-7. You will not often come across unwanted animals on paved or unpaved paths.
-On the narrower paths, ants' paths can sometimes cross your way.
+7. You will not often come across unwanted animals on paved or unpaved pathways.
+On the narrower pathways, ants' paths can sometimes cross your way.
 A snake may lie on a sunny stretch of trail, mostly in the morning during the cool season, but snakes will usually flee if they hear you before you can see them.
-So that snakes can hear you, do not run or sneak on paths.
-Branches can hang down from trees and bamboo, especially along the narrower paths, and you could accidentally touch them while walking by.
+So that snakes can hear you, do not run or sneak on pathways.
+Branches can hang down from trees and bamboo, especially along the narrower pathways, and you could accidentally touch them while walking by.
 A small green tree snake can hide in the branches, which often goes unnoticed.
 While not all green tree snakes are poisonous, you should not get too close to them.

 A swarm of honey bees settled on a tree trunk at Baan Sammi, May 2023 (left),